Adetune/Sway-Update/README.md

 # Data Transformation

-1. Remove unnecessary columns by only selecting the ones you need
-2. Extract Youtube channel names from the first column
-3. Rename columns using aliases

-Data Transformation
 1. Create a custom column for Age range, this can be done using a formular or an expression.
 2. Max - Min ÷ number of ranges (65 - 18  / ÷ 7) = 6.71 approximately  7
 3. Then click on Transform data, Power Query , click on add column, custom column